We care for the protection of your account security. Here are some tips to hep you set up your account securely.

 Specify a list of IP addresses in any of the allowed formats: 10.10.1.1; 10.10.1.1-15; 10.10.1.4/30.

 You must include your current IP address to the list before saving the IP filter configuration.

 Your users with the listed IP addresses will have access to your account, the others won't be able to log in to Quatrix.

-If you would like to deactivate IP restrictions, deselect the IP restriction checkbox.
+If you would like to deactivate IP restrictions, switch the toggle to off state.
 This returns the access to your account for all your available users.